Logo

 Founder and Editor in Chief

 Hassan Hassan is Founder and Editor in Chief of New Lines magazine.
-His writing has appeared in The Atlantic, The New York Times, The Guardian, Foreign Affairs and Foreign Affairs, among other publications, and he has testified multiple times as an expert before Congress.
+His writing has appeared in The Atlantic, The New York Times, The Guardian, Foreign Affairs and Foreign Policy, among other publications, and he has testified multiple times as an expert before Congress.

 His 2015 book, “ISIS: Inside the Army of Terror,” was a New York Times bestseller and was selected as one of the Times of London’s best books of 2015 and one of The Wall Street Journal’s top 10 books on terrorism.
 The book has been translated into more than a dozen foreign languages.